-The teaching mission of the Department of Speech, Language, and Hearing Sciences at the University of Arizona is to provide excellent foundational and advanced education to students in the area of human communication and its disorders.
+The teaching mission of the Department of Speech, Language, and Hearing Sciences at the University of Arizona is to provide excellent foundational and advanced education to students in human communication and its disorders.

-- For undergraduate students, our goals are - To promote critical thinking, writing skills, and problem-solving abilities - To provide high quality education in speech, language, and hearing sciences - To prepare students to continue their education with advanced degrees in audiology; speech-language pathology; speech, language, and hearing sciences; or related areas. - For graduate students, our goals are - To train highly qualified audiologists and speech-language pathologists who are well-grounded in principles of evidence-based practice - To train the next generation of scientists in our professions
+- For undergraduate students, our goals are - To promote critical thinking, writing skills, and problem-solving abilities - To provide high quality education in speech, language, and hearing sciences - To prepare students to continue their education with advanced degrees in audiology; speech-language pathology; speech, language, and hearing sciences; or related areas. - To prepare students to succeed in a variety of careers though the application of critical thinking and communication skills - To prepare students to interact respectfully with people with disabilities/disabled people and treat those with communication disorders with empathy - For graduate students, our goals are - To train highly qualified professionals in audiology and speech-language pathology who are well-grounded in principles of evidence-based practice - To train the next generation of scientists in our professions